emqx/emqx-docs/en_US/data-integration/schema-registry.md

 schema_encode(SchemaName, json_decode(Map)) -> Bytes
 ```

-When checking if JSON data can be validated against the JSON schema before encoding or after decoding.
+When checking if JSON data can be validated against the JSON schema before encoding or after decoding, use the following schema validation example:

 ```erlang
 schema_check(SchemaName, Map | Bytes) -> Boolean